Have a question on Office 365 email? Check out the following frequently asked questions when using Office365 email.

 You may also be sending mail using your other CSCU domain.
 Users have the ability to receive email from one of two different domains: a *.commnet.edu domain and another domain specific to the college (i.e. @asnuntuck.edu or @nvcc.edu).
 However, only one of them is your primary email address that you can send mail as.
 If you send mail as the one that is not your primary email address domain, your mail may end up in other user's Junk Email folders.
 To avoid this, find out what is your primary email address and only use that when sending out email.

 You may also be posting to a mailing list on the Internet that other CSCU faculty/staff are members of.
 When you post to the mailing list and they receive your post, it looks to them like it came directly from your CSCU email address when in fact it came from the mailing list making it look like it came from you.
 There isn't that much you can do about it.
 If they add you to their Approved Sender's list, the email will be delivered to their inbox but the email may still be flagged as [CSCU Unverified Sender].

-We are using URL protection for Faculty/Staff Office365 accounts to protect you from known malicious URLs.
-In order to do this, Office365 rewrites all links found in your email so that if you click on a URL, before it sends you to the site, it is checked against their database of known malicious URLs (those that bring you to a malicous website).
+We are using URL protection to protect you from known malicious URLs.
+In order to do this, Office365 rewrites the links found in emails so that when you click on the link, before it sends you to the site, it is checked against their database of known malicious URLs (those that bring you to a malicious website).
 If it is known to be malicious, it won't allow you to go to the site.
 It will look something like this:

-If you hovered over the link before you clicked on it - you would have seen the rewritten link - it contains "na01.safelinks.protection.outlook.com" and then contains the rest of the link.
-If you get this block page, you know it was malicious.
+If you hovered over the link before you clicked on it - you would have seen the rewritten link - it contains "na01.Safe Links.protection.outlook.com" and then contains the rest of the link.
+If you get this block page, you know it was malicious site.
 Just delete the original email.

 Note that for some types of URLs you may see the rewritten link right in the body of the email like this: